dillingham/nova-ajax-select/readme.md

 ### Usage

-Specify a url for the field to retrieve data from

-Optionally, specifiy a parent() `attribute` to trigger the ajax select:
+Specify a request url & optionally the `parent($attribute)` to watch & trigger the ajax select:

 ```php
 use NovaAjaxSelect\AjaxSelect;